 All scientific disciplines have a documented training program that allows for certification of examiners.
 Once certified, examiners may independently handle evidence, perform analyses, issue reports, and provide testimony in court as required.
-Each plan also has defined knowledge, skills and abilities that must be demonstrated in order to advance.
-Every scientist is evaluated annually against the criteria in this plan.
+A development plan for scientists allows them to advance through professional achievement and by gaining new knowledge, skills and abilities.

-In addition to the development plans for each of the scientific disciplines, DFS has an annual goal to provide: eight hours of technical continuing education for each scientist and four hours of continuing education to all non-scientist employees.
+In addition to the development plan for scientists, DFS has an annual goal to provide eight hours of technical continuing education for each scientist and four hours of continuing education to all non-scientist employees.
 The Department has also implemented mandatory training annually for all supervisors to help provide its managers with the knowledge and skills they need to effectively manage their employees.
 Legal training is provided annually to address changes in laws and/or results of legal cases that impact DFS.